usman2x/kafka-practice/kafka-benchmarking.md

 **Impact of Replication Factor :**
 * Higher replication factors improve fault tolerance but reduce write throughput due to the need for replication across brokers.

+**Compression**
+* Compression in Kafka reduces the size of messages, improving network bandwidth utilization and storage efficiency.
+It is particularly useful for high-throughput systems or when dealing with large message sizes.
+* Compression can be enabled at the producer level using the `compression.type` property.

 **Acknowledgment Mode :**
 * Adjust acknowledgment settings (acks) to balance durability and performance `--producer-props acks=all`